Why Wasn’t Rob Kardashian Included In His Family’s Trip To Costa Rica?

 “[Rob Kardashian] feels like his sisters are constantly judging and trying to direct his life,” the Hollywood Life source explained.
 “The whole situation has Rob feeling isolated and apart from the rest of his very tight-knit family.”

-As Rob Kardashian awaited the birth of his first child, he and his family began spending more time together publicly and after a years-long hiatus from Keeping Up With the Kardashians, he rejoined the show and began filming scenes alongside his sisters.
+As Rob Kardashian awaited the birth of his first child, he and his family began spending more time together publicly, and after a years-long hiatus from Keeping Up with the Kardashians, he rejoined the show and began filming scenes alongside his sisters.

 Rob Kardashian also began starring in his own spinoff series with Blac Chyna titled Rob &Blac, but now, as fans await the Season 13 premiere, a rumor is swirling which suggests that Kardashian has been kept away from the cameras.